go-bun/bunrouter-docs/docs/guide/README.md

 BunRouter is an extremely fast HTTP router for Go with unique combination of features:

-- [Middlewares](./middlewares.md) allow to extract common operations from HTTP handlers into reusable functions.
+- [Middlewares](./middlewares.html) allow to extract common operations from HTTP handlers into reusable functions.
-- [Error handling](./error-handling.md) allows to further reduce HTTP handlers size by moving error handling to middlewares.
+- [Error handling](./error-handling.html) allows to further reduce the size of HTTP handlers by handling errors in middlewares.
-- [Routes priority](./getting-started.md#routes-priority) enables meaningful routing rules matching
-  priority: first static nodes, then named nodes, lastly wildcard nodes.
+- [Routes priority](./getting-started.html#routes-priority) enables meaningful matching priority for routing rules: first static nodes, then named nodes, lastly wildcard nodes.
-- net/http compatible API means using minimal API without constructing huge wrappers that try to do
-  everything: from serving static files to XML generation (for example, `gin.Context` or `echo.Context`).
+- net/http compatible API which means using minimal API without constructing huge wrappers that try to do everything: from serving static files to XML generation (for example, `gin.Context` or `echo.Context`).

-## Why Not ...?

 | Router          | Middlewares        | Error handling     | Routes priority    | net/http API       |
 | --------------- | ------------------ | ------------------ | ------------------ | ------------------ |